Hınıs: Castle

 Hınıs's old castle crowns a small rocky promontory jutting out above a depression in the middle of the plateau.
 The castle rock is only accessible on one side, by an elevated "neck" connecting it to the rest of the plateau.
 This "neck" was the starting point for the walls that historically surrounded the town.
 Only a couple of towers of the castle remain intact today.

 Mosque

 The Ulu Cami is beneath the castle rock and outside the town.
-It dates to 1734 and is traditionally attributed to Ala ed-Din, the bey of Muş who also fortified Mercimek Kale on the Muș plain.
+It dates to 1734 and is traditionally attributed to Ala ed-Din, the bey of Muş who also fortified Mercimekkale on the Muş Plain.
 The mosque is roughly cube-shaped, with one relatively small pyramidal cap crowning the roof, surrounded by 8 smaller domes.
 The mosque has one, black-and-white striped minaret, on the northwest corner.